Brittany Parker Kerrigan

 Dr. Ramen is Rameen’s beloved office mate formed from a beautiful Persian rug, a lab sweatshirt, a packet of ramen, and Rameen’s own Cambridge graduation hat.
 Dr. Ramen enjoys long walks on the beach and observing Rameen’s meetings.
 Dr. Ramen has never once laughed at any of Rameen’s jokes.

 Circa early May 2023, Dr. Ramen began a sabbatical of indefinite length at UiB in Bergen, Norway.
-He feels they really rolled out the red carpet for his arrival and looks forward to laying the groundwork for a successful stay overseas.
+He felt they really rolled out the red carpet for his arrival and enjoyed a successful stay overseas.
+After about a year abroad, Dr. Ramen returned to Boston with lots of interesting stories.

 Favorite food: oatmeal raisin cookies and ramen (Rameen’s edit: oatmeal raisin cookies are disgusting)